What You Need to Know About Tree Trimmer or Pruner

 Are There Job Opportunities for Tree Trimmers and Pruners?

-In 2016, there was an estimated number of 54,500 jobs in the United States for Tree Trimmer or Pruner.
+In the United States, there were 54,500 jobs for Tree Trimmer or Pruner in 2016.
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Tree Trimmer or Pruner by 2026.
 Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.

 The states with the most job growth for Tree Trimmer or Pruner are Washington, Florida, and New York.
 Watch out if you plan on working in Montana, Idaho, or Delaware.
 These states have the worst job growth for this type of profession.